netreconlab/parse-hipaa/README.md

 ![dashboard](https://user-images.githubusercontent.com/8621344/102236202-38f32080-3ec1-11eb-88d7-24e38e95f68d.png)

-Run your own HIPAA & GDPR compliant [parse-server](https://github.com/parse-community/parse-server) with [postgres](https://www.postgresql.org) or [mongo](https://github.com/netreconlab/parse-hipaa/blob/master/docker-compose.mongo.yml). parse-hipaa also includes [parse-dashboard](https://github.com/parse-community/parse-dashboard) for viewing/modifying your data in the Cloud.
+Run your own HIPAA & GDPR compliant [parse-server](https://github.com/parse-community/parse-server) with [PostgreSQL](https://www.postgresql.org) or [MongoDB](https://github.com/netreconlab/parse-hipaa/blob/master/docker-compose.mongo.yml). parse-hipaa also includes [parse-dashboard](https://github.com/parse-community/parse-dashboard) for viewing/modifying your data in the Cloud.
 Since [parse-hipaa](https://github.com/netreconlab/parse-hipaa) is a pare-server, it can be used for [iOS](https://docs.parseplatform.org/ios/guide/), [Android](https://docs.parseplatform.org/android/guide/), [Flutter](https://github.com/parse-community/Parse-SDK-Flutter/tree/master/packages/flutter#getting-started), and web based apps ([JS, React Native, etc](https://docs.parseplatform.org/js/guide/)).
 API's such as [GraphQL](https://docs.parseplatform.org/graphql/guide/) and [REST](https://docs.parseplatform.org/rest/guide/) are enabled by default in parse-hipaa and can be tested directly or via the "API Console" in the Parse Dashboard.
 See the [Parse SDK documentation](https://parseplatform.org/#sdks) for details and examples of how to leverage parse-hipaa for your language(s) of interest. parse-hipaa includes the necessary database auditing and logging for HIPAA compliance.

-The parse-hipaa repo provides the following:
+`parse-hipaa` provides the following:
 - [x] Auditing & logging at server-admin level (Parse) and at the database level (postgres or mongo)
 - [x] The User class (and the ParseCareKit classes if you are using them) are locked down and doesn't allow unauthenticated access (the standard parse-server allows unauthenticated read access by default)
 - [x] The creation of new Parse Classes and the addition of adding fields from the client-side are disabled.
 These can be created/added on the server-side using Parse Dashboard (the standard parse-server allows Class and field creation on the client-side by default)